 One of the favorite features of Christmas tree earrings is that you can create such a large variety.
 With so many color combinations and product assortments, it's easy to assemble a large collection of earrings to match your go-to holiday outfit.

-The Gallery of Designs features step-by-step directions for creating a few basic Christmas tree earrings styles including our most popular design using SWAROVSKI ELEMENTS marguerite lochrose crystal beads.
+The Gallery of Designs features step-by-step directions for creating a few basic Christmas tree earrings styles including our most popular design using Swarovski crystal marguerite lochrose crystal beads.

 Some of the key components for Christmas tree earrings include:

 Seed-beaded Christmas trees can be created in a range of sizes for table toppers, fireplace displays or other holiday decorations.
 Seed beads are the preferred choice for this type of beaded art because they're small enough to create the necessary details.
 The weaving technique and style of layered branches will determine if beading thread or wire will work best for you.

 A recommended tool for projects requiring threading on multiple seed bead strands is the Speedy Stringer™ bowl.
 Stringing layers upon layers of seed bead branches can get tiresome and time consuming.
 If you haven't tried the Speedy Stringer bowl yet, you're in for a special treat as the seed beads literally jump onto the beading needle with ease, saving you from going cross-eyed trying to string each bead individually.